New and exciting for the 2017 Program:

-- Exhibit Hall Guided Tours on the Exhibit Floor.
+- Educational Topic-Specific Guided Tours on the Exhibit Floor.
 Come visit our vendors as part of a guided tour.
-Topics for this year are Imaging: Phantoms; and Therapy: Dose Calculation Check Programs.
+Topics for this year are Imaging: Quality Assurance Phantoms in Diagnostic Imaging; and Therapy: Secondary Dose Calculation Programs.
 Tourists will first hear a short introduction on the selected topic by one of the leaders in the field, then follow their AAPM-member Tour Guide to the vendor booths to hear about their related products.
 SAMs credit will be offered.
 Pre-registration required.

 - Attend sessions aligned with your interest and get SAMs: Similar to last year, with only a few exceptions, all invited sessions in the Education, Science, Professional, and Practical Tracks will offer SAMs.
 SAMs questions can be answered on your own following the completion of the session.
 Attendance is verified using a participation device on your badge.
 Registration for the Participation Device is required for the SAMs Program.

 Beyond Clinical Imaging: The Role of the Medical Physicist in Clinical Trials and Response Assessment